 - City approval is required for the stormwater management system prior to Building Permit Approval.
-This will provide full topographic survey up 25 feet off-site and centerline of adjacent road. - City approval of the connection to the City Wastewater Utility will be required. - A utility easement must be recorded for access and maintenance. - The Conditional Use Development Order will constitute the Certificate of Concurrency for the project.
-The determination will be valid for one year.
+This will provide a full topographic survey up twenty-five feet off-site and centerline of adjacent road. - City approval of the connection to the City Wastewater Utility will be required. - A utility easement must be recorded for access and maintenance. - The Conditional Use Development Order will constitute the Certificate of Concurrency for the project.
+The determination will be valid for one year. - Area 3 WWTP has only the capacity for the existing EDU's assigned to this property.
+No more capacity will be available until the plant is expanded.